Antoine-Marin-Git/Trajectory_determination_and_Objet_tracking/README.md

 # Object Tracking and Trajectory Visualization

 The previous tools and transformations are a fundamental basis to develop more advanced tool to enable aerial/spatial assets tracking and trajectory visualization.
-Groundtracks especially are of interest, as it is a projection of the spacecraft orbit on the orbiting Earth in terms of longitude and latitude, or even altitude aswell if one's want to visualize it in 3D (equivalent to using ECEF coordinates frame, shown Fig. 4)
+Groundtracks especially are of interest, as it is a projection of the spacecraft orbit on the spinning Earth in terms of longitude and latitude, or even altitude aswell if one's want to visualize it in 3D (equivalent to using ECEF coordinates frame, shown Fig. 4)

 ![alt text](Graphics/ECEF.PNG)